python-discord/site/pydis_site/apps/content/resources/guides/python-guides/python-on-windows.md

 ## Virtual Environments

-Virtual environments, (aka `venvs`), are a way of letting each of your projects run in it's own python environment, different projects can have different versions of the same dependencies.
+Virtual environments, (aka `venvs`), are a way of letting each of your projects run in it's own python environment so different projects can have different versions of the same dependencies.
 This means that a `pip install` to your main Python will not affect a project where you're using a virtual environment.